 When selling a vehicle, the seller is required to provide the registration details certificate to the buyer.

 It is the responsibility of the buyer to check the registration expiry date before buying a second hand vehicle.
-This can be done in three ways:
+This can be done three ways: